-- Before cooking, trim away any visible fat from meats and remove skin from poultry.
+- Before cooking, trim away any visible fat from meats and remove the skin from poultry.

 - Broil, grill, roast, poach, or boil poultry, meat, and fish instead of frying or sautéing.

-- Drain off fat that appears during cooking.
+- Drain off the fat that appears during cooking.

 - To keep the fat and calories lower, eat white meat poultry, and do not Southern fry it!